NerdPractitioner/stelligent-university/03-iam/README.md

 [positive and negative testing](https://www.guru99.com/positive-vs-negative-testing.html) approach._

-> Answer: you can use negative testing to with policy simulator to check if a role can do something that the policy shouldn't allow
+> Answer: According to the [docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_assumerole.html) the initial credentials are not evaluated when assuming a role.

+> Negative testing can be to assume the role and attempt (or simulate attempting) to do something shouldn't be allowed in the role.
+It can also be attempting to do something that should only be allowed by the role but without assuming the role.

+> Positive testing would just be assuming the role and making sure you can perform the actions that it allows.

 ## Lesson 3.3: Fine-Grained Controls With Policies